Associable/Key-System/README.md

 # 🗝️ Python Key Generation & Redemption System

 Welcome to the Python Key Generation & Redemption System!
-This robust system allows for seamless generation and redemption of keys, perfect for integrating with standalone programs and Discord bots.
+This robust system allows for seamless generation and redemption of keys, making it ideal for integrating with standalone programs and Discord bots.
+It also includes an admin panel for managing roles and user access.

 ## 🚀 Key Features